 The original trees in this orchard were planted in 1998, although many have been removed and replaced.
 These changes have been a learning experience for both the Master Gardeners and the public!
 Replacement trees have provided an opportunity to demonstrate the planting and training of young trees, and to taste new varieties.

-Also visit the Home Orchard page at left for general fruit tree growing information.
+Also visit the Orchard link at left for general fruit tree growing information.

 Orchard planting ideas